Riimu/Kit-BaseConversion/README.md

 In general, the number bases are case insensitive whenever possible.
-For example, base 16 has digits 0-9A-F, which allows you to use either lower or upper case letters for the digits.0.
+For example, base 16 has digits 0-9A-F, which allows you to use either lower or upper case letters for the digits.
 However, for bases like base 62, the characters are case sensitive, because the number base contains both 'a' and 'A' digits and they have different values.
 In numerical bases, the library prefers upper case letters in output.
 This may be easily overridden by providing the digits